History of Trauma in Indiana

 In February, the ACS issued their consultation visit recommendations.

-Presentation to the Indiana Rural Health Association.
+- Presentation to the Indiana Rural Health Association.

-Presentation to the Indiana Emergency Nurses Association Symposium.
+- Presentation to the Indiana Emergency Nurses Association Symposium.

 In February, the ISDH reported that there were 17,000 records in the trauma registry.
 The goal of 20,000 records “is now within reach.”

 In October, the first meeting of the Indiana Trauma Care Committee (previously the Trauma Care Task Force) was held.